Aji River (Gujarat): Reservoirs

-Purification Project
+Purification project

-Rajkot Municipal Corporation has started project for the purification of Aji River and to provide retaining walls and plantations at both ends.
+The Rajkot Municipal Corporation has started a project for the purification of Aji River and to provide retaining walls and plantations at both ends.
 Originating from the hilly areas of Sardhar and Hingolgadh, it has a length of 250 km and flows into the Gulf of Kutch.
 Some of the major tributaries of Aji are the Nyari, Khokaldadi, Bhankudi & Dondi rivers originating from the hills of Sardhar near Atkot.
-There are major irrigation projects on Aji, but none of them support any canal system for irrigation.
+There are major irrigation projects on Aji, but none of them support any canal systems for irrigation.

-But recently in June 2017, the Prime minister inaugurated the filling of Aji dam near Rajkot under Sauni Yojana.
-Sauni stands for Saurashtra Narmada Avtaran Irrigation, is envisaged to fill dams across Shaurashtra by diverting floodwaters from Sardar Sarovar dam across Narmada river, through pipelines.
+In June 2017, Prime Minister Narendra Modi inaugurated the filling of the Aji dam near Rajkot under Saurashtra Narmada Avtaran Irrigation (SAUNI).